modus-continens/docs/src/syntax.md

 b(X) :- X = "a".
 ```

-A layer predicate is one of the following:
+A _logic predicate_ is one of the following:

 - a buildin predicate, except for `from`, `run` and `copy`;
 - a predicate, in all definitions `<head> :- <body>` of which, the body is a logic expression.

-A logic expression is defined as follows:
+A _logic expression_ is defined as follows:

 - a logic literal, which is an application of a logic predicate, is a logic expression;
 - a unification is a logic expression;